zachleat/zachleat.com/web/speaking-inquiries.md

 * Speaker diversity must be a priority.
 I will likely remove myself from the lineup if I discover that it was not made a priority.
 * Travel and lodging must be paid for every speaker that is traveling to the conference.
 I’ve seen behind the curtain.
 I know the economics of conferences.
 This should be the first item in the budget.
+* I don’t allow editorial review of my presentations prior to their delivery.

+I will provide:

+* A professional talk delivered reliably and on time.
+All my talks will work without an Internet connection.
+If my laptop fails at the event, I will have backups of my content.
+* A speaker that will _be present_ at the event.
+I limit myself to a few conferences per year and as such like to listen to the other talks at the event and interact with speakers and attendees.

 Sound good?
 Great!
 [Email me](mailto:zach@zachleat.com) and we can get started!